luabida/arx/CONTRIBUTING.md

   - Remember that this is a volunteer-driven project, and that contributions are welcome :)

+You can also join our community on [Discord](https://discord.gg/CjSr6GNgp7).

 ## Get Started!

 Ready to contribute?
 Here’s how to set up `arx` for local development.